woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 02/Notes.md

 >>>
 ```

 In the above example, on line 3, the function `square_print` is called with `4` as provided argument.
-There is no `return` statement in this function, so what will happen is that the string `The square of num is 16` will be printed once.
-And it is printed immediately.
-When you assign the string to `answer_print` by calling the function it is displayed directly.
-If you call it again, like on line 5, it shows nothing, it's an empty variable.
+There is no `return` statement in this function, so what will happen is that the string `The square of num is 16` will be printed once and immediately.
+If you call `answer_print`, like on line 5, it shows nothing because the function `square_print` has the value `None`.
+This is caused by the lack of a `return` statement.

-In concussion regarding `return` vs `print()`: The `return` statement gives you a value that you can assign.
-When this assignment is done, the value is kind of permanently stored (until you call the function again and supply different arguments). `return` is like a loyal dog with good memory that loves you.
-The `print` statement in a function prints something to the screen for the user.
-After printing, there is no value to remember. `print()` is like a cat which has Alzheimers and dislikes you.
+> A function that does not have a return statement returns `None`.

 ## Docstrings and Function Help